Mohsin Khan (Pakistani actor and cricketer): Cricket administration

 On 2 March 2010, Mohsin Khan was named Iqbal Qasim's successor as chief selector of the Pakistan national cricket team.
 He accepted the role turned down by former Captain Saeed Anwar.
 Mohsin was Pakistan's fourth chief of selectors in the 12 months of 2009–10.
 He was appointed as interim coach of the Pakistan team on 3 October 2011 while the PCB formed a committee to search for a certified coach.
 Mohsin Khan was removed as interim coach once Dav Whatmore was selected as Pakistan's permanent coach in early 2012.
 Since being removed as interim coach, Mohsin Khan has applied for the coaching position on several occasions without any success.
-He is currently based in Karachi and can be seen on various private TV channels, continuously looking for a role with the PCB.
+He is currently based in Karachi and can be seen on various private TV channels.

 Acting career

 Mohsin had a brief career as an actor in the Indian film industry, starting with J P Dutta's 1989 film Batwara.
 His biggest success in Bollywood was Mahesh Bhatt's crime thriller Saathi (1991), co-starring Aditya Pancholi and Varsha Usgaonkar.
-He also acted in several films in Pakistan in the 1990s.
+He also acted in several films in Pakistan in the 1990s, where he was considered "integral to the mini-revival of Lollywood", with hits such as Haathi Mere Saathi (1993) and Ghunghat (1996).